-PR Build Trust and Connection
+PR in Reputation Build Trust and Connection

 Public relations can help create a sense of connection and trust between consumers and a company, ultimately leading to more sales.
 A positive reputation is essential for any business’ success; however, building one without professional assistance can be challenging.
-PR can be employed in many ways, such as helping promote a product or service or managing crises involving social media, press releases, and other communications to share a company’s story with the public.
+PR can be employe in many ways, such as helping promote a product or service or managing crises involving social media, press releases, and other communications to share a company’s story with the public.

-Creating Campaigns to Build Reputation
+PR in Reputation: Creating Campaigns to Build Reputation

 PR professionals have long been charged with creating positive press for a person or company, which involves procuring news coverage from trusted sources and suggesting decisions to win public approval.
 Successful reputation management can help a business gain public favor and enhance its image; however, caution must be exercised since there may be more harm than good.
 For instance, an unsuccessful publicity campaign could reduce a company’s stock value and negatively affect its reputation among investors.